saliormoon/Cookbook/recipes/UsingArangoDBWithSailsJS.md

 sails lift
 ```

-You can now access now access [http://localhost:1337/todos](http://localhost:1337/todos) and see an empty list of todos.
-And then create a todo by visiting [localhost:1337/todos/create?name=john](localhost:1337/todos/create?name=john).
+You can now access `http://localhost:1337/todos` and see an empty list of todos.
+And then create a todo by visiting `localhost:1337/todos/create?name=john`.
 This will create the according document (that has an attribute `name` with the value `john`) in the todos collection of the selected database.
-You will also see the document when you visit [http://localhost:1337/todos](http://localhost:1337/todos) again.
+You will also see the document when you visit `http://localhost:1337/todos` again.

 **Author**: [Lucas Dohmen](https://github.com/moonglum)